gek169/gek169/README.md

 I am intimately familiar with PHP, Javascript, HTML, and CSS.
 I've written code which interacts with SQL databases from PHP and docker containers.

-I have written server backend implementations (some of which are on github) using node, docker, nginx, apache2, and even in plain C (I have two separate http servers written in c, actually)
+I have written server backend implementations (some of which are on github) using node, deno, docker, nginx, apache2, and even in plain C (I have two separate http servers written in c, actually)

 I first learned about web development at university but I have had a lot of fun doing it on my own.
 I have plans to study it further.